Answered on 13 March 2015 by Nick Morrey

 If you have not done so already I recommend that you get hold of your credit file from one of the main agencies:

 I believe you would benefit from speaking to one of our independent mortgage advisers.
-Please call 0344 346 3672 once you have your credit file and tell the consultant the date and title of your question, after they have taken all your details they will be able to find out if anyone will consider you for a mortgage.
+Please call 0344 346 3672 once you have your credit file, after one of our consultants have taken all your details they will be able to find out if anyone will consider you for a mortgage.

 Answers provided in response to Ask the experts are based on the information provided and do not constitute advice under the Financial Services & Markets Act.
 They reflect the personal views of the authors and do not necessarily represent the views, positions, strategies or opinions of John Charcol.
 All comments are made in good faith, and John Charcol will not accept liability for them.